RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 ##### Starting VoiceOver

-To toggle VoiceOver on and off, press <kbd>command-F5</kbd>.
-Or, if you have a Touch ID keyboard, hold down <kbd>command</kbd> and quickly press the <kbd>Touch ID</kbd> button three times.
+To toggle VoiceOver on and off, press <kbd>Command-F5</kbd>.
+Or, if you have a Touch ID keyboard, hold down <kbd>Command</kbd> and quickly press the <kbd>Touch ID</kbd> key three times.

-To customize VoiceOver settings (e.g., the voice), open the VoiceOver Utility on your computer (<kbd>command-space</kbd>, and then type “voiceover utility”).
+To customize VoiceOver settings (e.g., the voice), open the VoiceOver Utility on your computer (<kbd>Command-Space</kbd>, and then type “voiceover utility”).

 #### Bonus tips